 Read everything about the Vietnam visa on arrival here.
 Take note: starting 2018, the embassy recommends making use of the Vietnam e-visa instead of the visa on arrival.
-The visa on arrival used to be the most applied for variant, but these days that that title is taken by the electronic variant.
+The visa on arrival used to be the most applied for variant, but these days that title is goes to the electronic variant.

-The number of tourists traveling to Vietnam for a holiday, tour or backpack adventure has been growing steadily for years.
+The number of tourists travelling to Vietnam for a holiday, tour or backpack adventure has been growing steadily for years.
 The major appeal to tourists is primarily due to the famous pictures of overgrown rocks rising from the seawater.
-This magical view is plastered on virtually every holiday photo of tourists that have visited the country.
-Many travelers fly directly from Europe to Ho Chi Minh City.
-Due to an increase in traveling backpackers, extra border posts have been opened over the past few years for travelers arriving by land or by sea.
-Take note: in many cases, these border posts cannot be used by travelers making use of the Vietnam visa on arrival.
+This magical view can be seen in virtually every photo album belonging to tourists that have visited this country.
+Many travellers fly directly from Europe to Ho Chi Minh City.
+Due to an increase in travelling backpackers, extra border posts have been opened over the past few years for travellers arriving by land or by sea.
+Take note: in many cases, these border posts cannot be used by travellers making use of the Vietnam visa on arrival.

 What is the Vietnam visa on arrival?

 The Vietnam visa on arrival is basically nothing more than a letter declaring that an entry-stamp can be bought on arrival in the country.
 This letter is known as an Approval Letter.
 When you make use of the Vietnam visa on arrival, you are thus only buying an approval letter.
 These can only be bought at visa bureaus that operate as intermediaries, and not at the embassy or consulate of Vietnam.